What is an Absinthe Spoon?

 The spoon’s perforations or slots allow the water to pass through, ensuring a controlled and gradual dilution process.
 Some absinthe spoons also have notches or ridges on the handle, allowing the user to rest the spoon securely on the rim of the glass.
 This technique, known as the louche, creates a cloudy effect in the absinthe as the water mixes with the high alcohol content and the essential oils present in the drink.

 Absinthe Spoons are considered part of the traditional ritual of preparing and serving absinthe.
 They come in various styles and designs, ranging from simple and utilitarian to intricate and decorative, often featuring ornate patterns or motifs.
-Today, absinthe spoons are sought after as collectibles and can be found in specialty shops or online for enthusiasts of the drink and its history.
+Today, absinthe spoons are sought after as collectibles and can be found in specialty shops or online for enthusiasts of the drink and its history.★Use this form to contact DROOLED to inquire about the availability of any of our domain name brands.
+You can also DM us on Twitter X @Bottomland or Bottomland.com.

 Antique perforated spoons for use with absinthe are prized collectors items.
 There are hundreds of variants, some issued to commemorate historic events like the opening of the Eiffel Tower in 1889, some representing intertwined absinthe leaves, others with engraved advertising for one of the famous brands of the day.